BitcoinDesign/Guide/guide/payments/receive.md

    image = "/assets/images/guide/payments/receive/enter-details-from.png"
    retina = "/assets/images/guide/payments/receive/enter-details-from@2x.png"
-   alt-text = "Screen asking the receiver to enter the name of the sender" caption = "The receiver can specify the amount that they are requesting.
-This could be shared in payment links which would auto-fill the amount for the sender." width = 250 height = 541
+   alt-text = "Screen asking the receiver to enter the name of the sender" caption = "The receiver can use a label to specify who the payment is from.
+This can be stored and used in suggestions when making future payment requests." width = 250 height = 541
 %}